kktse/kktse.github.io/_posts/2020-01-30-static-suspension-geometry-analysis-acura-rsx.markdown

 over kit will reduce the motion ratio of the spring and increase the bending loads on the strut.

-You will notice that the motion ratios are presented here are lower than typical values quoted in the community.
+You will notice that the motion ratios presented here are lower than typical values quoted in the community.
 We are calculating the motion ratio in consideration of the full strut and lower control arm geometry resulting in a value that is less than a simplified calculation.